System Design Space

 Length: 270 pages

-A concise intro to deep learning and data science: fundamentals, classical ML algorithms, hands-on tasks, and practical walkthroughs with TensorFlow, Keras, and PyTorch.
+A concise and practical introduction to deep learning and data analysis: fundamentals, classical machine learning algorithms, applied tasks, and hands-on work with TensorFlow, Keras, and PyTorch.

 Original